Kimserey/BlogArchive/gradientdescent.md

 E = SQUARE ROOT (SIGMA (y' - y)2) / n

-LSE calculates the `average squared error`:
+LSE calculates the `least squared error`:
+ - `least squared` because it takes the square of each error and apply a square root at the end.
  - `error` because `y' - y` represents the difference between the estimated value and the real value.
- - `average` because it sums all the errors and divides the result by the number of value.
- - `squared` because it takes the square of each error and apply a square root at the end.
 The square penalizes the error, the larger the difference is, the bigger the error will be.

 If we replace y' by our function, we will get:

-e = S(S(a * x + b - y)2 / n
+e = S(a * x + b - y)2 / n

 __Gradient descent__